-Looping will repeat-play a short section of video outlined in yellow - by default about 6 your 6 seconds and wish to continue you can seconds - over and over again.
+Looping will repeat-play a short section of video outlined in yellow - by default about 6 seconds - over and over again.
 This is to give you time to type what you hear, as speaking speed usually exceeds typing speed.
-As you complete typing the speech contained within
+As you complete typing the speech contained within your 6 seconds and wish to continue you can advance the loop and continue transcribing by hitting the CTRL + Shift + > keys all at the same time (note: on a Mac the CTRL key is replaced by the "command" key).
+In fact, you can also back up the loop on the timeline by hitting CTRL + Shift + < (again, the "command" key replacing CTRL on a Mac).